-As the Founding Principal of Trinity College in Gawler I was Headmaster for 17 years.
+As the Founding Principal of Trinity College in Gawler I was Principal for 17 years.
 We grew the college from a log cabin in a wheat ﬁeld to become the largest school in the Southern Hemisphere.
 This gives me a broad experience in developing community assets, an inclusive culture and in valuing people.

 CAPPING COUNCIL RATES